 To run the tests without the Chrome UI and save some seconds, you can use:

 $ chrome behat-headless

-All code is statically analysed with PHPStan.
-Make sure that PHPStan is green for the entire codebase after your changes.
-Run the following two commands to run PHPStan for the library/bundle code and for tests code, respectively:
+All code is statically analysed with PHPStan and Psalm.
+Make sure that both tools give the OK for the entire codebase after your changes.
+Run the following commands to run PHPStan and Psalm for the library/bundle code and for tests code, respectively:

 $ composer phpstan